 The online Master of Arts in Communication program requires students to complete 30 credit hours of study across ten classes*.
-Classes last seven and a half weeks each, and the program can be completed in approximately 20-24 months of full-time study.
+Classes last seven and a half weeks each, and the program can be completed in less than one year of full-time study.
 Curriculum is divided between required courses (9 credits), electives requirements (18 credits), and a culminating experience (3 credits).
 Courses cover a range of professional areas, including human resources, public relations, marketing, corporate communications, consulting, and more.
 This course of study helps students develop advanced communication skills, teaching them how to communicate effectively in local, national, and global contexts; handle workplace dynamics; and manage conflicts, crises, and public relations issues.

 Required coursework includes three classes that introduce students to the fundamentals of communication, examining theories, comparative analysis, research methodologies, and principles of contemporary research in communication.
 After finishing the required classes, students transition into a six-class series of elective communication coursework.
 Subjects in this section of the program cover applied learning principles in communication, such as conflict management and transformation, social influence, communication in global contexts, communication in the workplace, and more.